-35.8 Cellular Signal

-How should I position the Zyxel Device to get a strong cellular signal?
+I get a weak cellular signal.

-- 1 Find the location of your nearest cellular base station(s), then install the Zyxel Device towards the direction of those sites.
-The nearest site or site with a direct line-of-sight is usually preferred. - Note: It is best to test towards more than one cellular site, as the nearest site / line-of-sight is not always the best due to the terrain, interference, density of usage, etc. All of these factors influence the stability, availability and throughput of the link to the Zyxel Device. - 2 Position the Zyxel Device towards a direction where coverage is expected (example the nearest town). - 3 Conduct test measurements using the Web Configurator's System Monitor > Cellular WAN Status screen to obtain a report of the cellular network signal strength and quality at various test positions. - Note: It is best to reboot the Zyxel Device before each test measurement is taken to ensure that it is not camping on the previous cellular site.
+1 Find the location of your nearest cellular base stations, then install the Zyxel Device towards the direction of those sites.
+The nearest site or site with a direct line-of-sight is usually preferred.

+Note: It is best to test towards more than one cellular site, as the nearest site / line-of-sight is not always the best due to the terrain, interference, density of usage, and so on.
+All of these factors influence the stability, availability and throughput of the link to the Zyxel Device.

+- 2 Position the Zyxel Device towards a direction where coverage is expected (example the nearest town). - 3 Conduct test measurements using the Web Configurator's System Monitor > Cellular WAN Status screen to obtain a report of the cellular network signal strength and quality at various test positions.

+Note: It is best to reboot the Zyxel Device before each test measurement is taken to ensure that it is not camping on the previous cellular site.
 This is because the Zyxel Device can 'lock' onto the previous cellular site even when the new cellular site is at a much better signal level and quality.